ebiken/p4srv6/README.md

 # p4srv6 ... proto-typing SRv6 functions with P4 lang.

-> P4-16 version on v1model will be published in March 2019.
-Stay Tuned!!
-> Contents of this README.md is replaced with P4-16 version.
 > Old P4-14 version is moved under [p4-14](https://github.com/ebiken/p4srv6/tree/master/p4-14) for archival purpose.

 The objective of this project is to implement SRv6 functions still under discussion using P4 Lang to make running code available for testing and demo.
-Since there is no Open Source P4 switch implementation supporting SRv6, this should include basic switch features required to test SRv6.
+To support SRv6 functions with routing tables and topology requiring vlans etc, we plan to expand this code to include basic layer 2/3 switch features required to test SRv6 as well.

 This project was started as part of SRv6 Mobile User Plane POC conducted in [SRv6 consortium](https://seg6.net).
 Thus current priority is functions from [Mobile Uplane draft](https://datatracker.ietf.org/doc/draft-ietf-dmm-srv6-mobile-uplane/).
 But planning to expand to general [SRv6 Network Programming](https://datatracker.ietf.org/doc/draft-filsfils-spring-srv6-network-programming/) functions for Edge Computing and Data Center use cases.

 Please raise issue with use case description if you want to any SRv6 functions not implemented yet.

+Note that this is still in very early development (alpha phase) and we expect pipeline structures including tables attributes and indirections would change while adding more features.

 ## P4 Target and Architecture